ignite/cli/docs/contributing/technical-setup.md

 ## Install Go

-/TODO update with link to the install go doc and remove this content This installation method removes existing Go installations, installs Go in `/usr/local/go/bin/go`, and sets the environment variables.
+This installation method removes existing Go installations, installs Go in `/usr/local/go/bin/go`, and sets the environment variables.

 1. Go to <https://golang.org/dl>.